There are natural laws to attend to

 - Use MBIs, MVPs and MVRs.
 This creates smaller batches, which as Eli Goldratt says “are sometimes all it takes to bring a system back into control.”

 - Create and manage a well-defined intake process.
 This enables using pull to manage work levels as well as create visibility on what is to be worked on.

-- Create well defined acceptance criteria for all backlog items
+- Create well-defined acceptance criteria for all backlog items

 This is perhaps the most important item to attend to.
 A well-defined intake process can be used to avoid overloading the development group.
 It also puts some pressure on product management to select the most important items to be worked on.

-Takes too long to get anything done.
+It takes too long to get anything done.
 This is helped by controlling how much work is in process.
 A proper intake process also can load balance the teams better.